How to Map Local Folders as Drives in Windows 11

 Troubleshooting Connection Errors

-If your mapped drive isn’t showing up in Windows 11 or you’re getting errors, check the folder path and ensure the drive letter isn’t already in use.
+If your mapped drive isn’t showing up in Windows 11, or if you’re running into errors, it’s worth checking that the folder path is correct and that the drive letter isn’t already in use.

 Summary